Search by name, year or event

 King Edward V ( 1483 )

-1483 - On the death of Edward, the crown passes to his young son, Edward V
+1483 - On the death of Edward, the crown passes to his 12 year old son, Edward V

-1483 - Edward is declared illegitimate and deposed in favour of his uncle Richard.
+1483 - Edward is declared illegitimate and deposed in favour of his uncle Richard Duke of Gloucester.

-1483 - Edward and his younger brother Richard of York were moved into the Tower London.
-After a few months the princes were never seen again and are believed to have been murdered.
+1483 - Edward and his younger brother Richard of York are imprisoned in the Tower of London.
+After a few months the princes are never seen again and are believed to have been murdered.

 King Richard III ( 1483 - 1485 )